 For those readers undertaking this process for the first time, the best advice that I can pass along is to take your time, work slowly and be patient.
 If you are not sure about how something comes apart or whether it is a right hand or a left hand thread (ie. pedals and bottom brackets), then go online or consult someone that does know . . . for certain.
-And most importantly, use good tools and the right tools for the task at hand to avoid damaging the small parts that can be very difficult to replace.
+And most importantly, use good tools and the right tools for the task at hand to avoid damaging parts that can be very difficult (and costly) to replace.

 The bottom bracket area cleaned up nicely, leaving some of the patina and oil staining that has set in to the lacquer over the years.

 I often find that the original chrome plating is in much better condition than it first looks, and some careful work with polishing compound will usually remove any light surface corrosion or spotting.
 I have also used a hand dremel fitted with a small wire brush on the more stubborn or difficult to get at areas but again work slowly, checking as you go, and with no more pressure or dremel speed than is necessary

 Be extra careful with the white finish on the head tube as this original paint is soft and easily damaged.
 Warm water and a mild detergent only, a soft cloth and maybe a very soft bristled toothbrush for the more stubborn areas in and around the head badge.
 If you are thinking of using a brass polish on the head badge, work extremely carefully with a Q tip and don’t get any on the white paint.
 If in doubt, just stick with the warm water and mild detergent.